james-cole/manifold-lab/content/authors/admin/_index.md

 - Principal Investigator
 ---

 James Cole is an Associate Professor of Neuroimage Analysis at the Centre for Medical Imaging Computer (CMIC) and Dementia Research Centre (DRC) at University College London (UCL).
 His research interests include brains and statistics.
 He leads the MANIFOLD Lab.
+Test